CarreraPHP/dart-lang-learning/README.md

 With Dart 2.0, This is not the case.
 Today, we use Chrome browser(doesn't contain Dart) for Development and release can be transpiled to Javascript, which will work in all Browser.
 What you are thinking is right, the development, debug can be done & will work only in the Chromium based Browsers.
 However, I have never tried development based on Opera, so it could be just Chrome.

-To answer the question **to which i can compare it to?**, I think NodeJS is the right tool to compare.
+To answer the question **to which i can compare it to?**, I think NodeJS is the right one to compare with.

 ### Why NodeJS?